THAMIZH-345/SIMULATION-OF-MULTIRATE-DSP-WITHOUT-FUNCTION/README.md

-# EXP 6 : SPEECH RECOGNITION USING SCILAB
+# EXP 6 : SIMULATION OF MULTIRATE DSP WITHOUT FUNCTION
 ## AIM:

 To perform and verify multirate DSP without function using SCILAB.